-The paper deals with comparison of forging technology and selected forming factors on structure of the steel EN X160CrMoV 12 1.Steel under investigation is a high-alloyed Cr-Mo-V tool steel for exploitation both in hot and cold conditions.
-The steel is characterizsed by difficult formability and high resistance to deformation in the whole range of the forging temperatures.
-The authors compare the structure of forged rods with a diameter of 250 mm, which were forged on the radial forging machines with second one forged on hydraulic press CKW 1600.
+The paper deals with comparison of forging technology and selected forming factors on structure of the tool steel EN X160CrMoV12-1.
+Steel under investigation is a high-alloyed Cr-Mo-V tool steel for exploitation both in hot and cold conditions.
+The steel is characterised by difficult formability and high resistance to deformation in the whole range of the forging temperatures.
+The authors compare the structure of forged rods with a diameter of 250 mm, forged products on the radial forging machines with second one forged on hydraulic press CKW 1600.